rax-incubate/gcp-mc-demo/README.md

     iam.gke.io/gcp-service-account=${BQAPP_GSA_ID}
  ```

-  - Restart the deployment
+  - Restart the deployment.
+This is the cleanest way for the Pod to update the secret and access.

   ```
   kubectl rollout restart deployment bqapp -n ${K8S_NAMESPACE}
   ```

-  - Access the URL from services
+  - Access the URL from services.

   ```
   BQAPP_IP=$(kubectl get services -n $K8S_NAMESPACE bqapp --output jsonpath='{.status.loadBalancer.ingress[0].ip}')